J'Tia Hart

-J'Tia Hart (née Taylor; born September 1, 1981) is a nuclear engineer, model, and television personality.
+J'Tia Hart (née Taylor; born September 1, 1981) is a nuclear engineer and television personality.
 She is the Chief Science Officer for National and Homeland Security at the Idaho National Laboratory and competed on Survivor: Cagayan.

 Early life and education

 Hart is a native of Miami and the youngest of 10 children.
 She attended Miami-Dade County Public Schools.
 While studying at Hialeah Miami Lakes Senior High School she pursued extra mathematics and science classes, which lead to an early graduation at the age of 15.
 Hart continued her studies at Florida State University.
 At 17 Hart took a school trip to visit a nuclear submarine, which piqued her interest.
 Despite her interest in math, science, and nuclear engineering Hart first pursued a career in modeling before earning her master's and doctoral degrees in nuclear engineering from the University of Illinois at Urbana-Champaign.
 She was the first Black woman to receive a PhD from the department.